larmarange/labelled/cran-comments.md

 * ubuntu (on travis-ci)
 * win-builder (devel and release)

+## Note

+All documentation links have been updated using roxygen2 markdown support and this PR https://github.com/r-lib/roxygen2/pull/1109 to link to files, not topicsvers

 ## R CMD check results

 0 errors | 0 warnings | 0 notes